Manhattan New York Temple: Pipe organ

 The church commissioned organbuilder Sebastian M. Glück to design and build a new pipe organ for the New York Stake Center chapel in 2004.
 Tabernacle Organist Clay Christiansen collaborated in the design.
 This was Mr. Glück's first instrument built with slider-and-pallet windchests, a departure from his usual electro-pneumatic Pitman actions.
 The starkly modern instrument stands front and center in the chapel.

+Renovations

+On August 28, 2023, the church announced that the temple would close in 2024 for renovations that would take approximately three years.
+Local congregations who use the meetinghouse within the temple building would be relocated to other meetinghouse spaces in the area during the renovation period.
+The temple closed for renovations on March 2, 2024.

 In the news

-Coverage of the Manhattan Temple open house was exceptional in comparison with most other recently completed temples.
+Coverage of the Manhattan Temple open house was extensive in comparison with most other recently completed temples.
 The temple was featured in most national newspapers, including The New York Times, The Washington Post, the Los Angeles Times, The Wall Street Journal, and USA Today, and in newspapers in Europe and Asia.
 It was also featured on CNN.

 An anti-Mormon protest attended by many thousands of gay rights activists converged outside the temple on November 12, 2008, to protest the LDS Church's position in support of California's Proposition 8.
 No vandalism against the temple was reported.

-In 2020, the Manhattan New York Temple was closed in response to the coronavirus pandemic.
+In 2020, like all the church's temples, the Manhattan New York Temple was closed for a time in response to the coronavirus pandemic.

+Temple presidents

+The church's temples are directed by a temple president and matron, each serving for a term of three years.
+The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.

+The first president of the Manhattan New York Temple was John R. Stone, with the matron being Helen M. Stone.
+They served from 2004 to 2007.
+As of 2024, George K. Nixon is the president, with Patricia A. Nixon serving as matron.

+Admittance

+On March 6, 2004, the church announced that a public open house would be held from May 8, 2004 to June 5, 2004 (excluding Sundays).
+The temple was dedicated by Gordon B. Hinckley on June 13, 2004.
+Like all temples of the church, the temple portion of this structure is not used for Sunday worship services, though the building it is housed in does serve as a meetinghouse for Sunday worship.
+To members of the church, temples are regarded as sacred houses of the Lord.
+Once dedicated, only church members with a current temple recommend can enter for worship.